deltachat-bot/deltachat-node-webbot-base/README.md

 const { deltachat, log, webApp, ensureAuthenticated } = require('deltachat-node-webbot-base')

 // Start the deltachat core engine and handle incoming messages.
-// This might take some seconds, thus we save the promise and use it below. const dc_started = deltachat.start((chat, message) => {
+// This might take some seconds, thus we save the returned promise and wait for
+// it below.
+const dc_started = deltachat.start((chat, message) => {
   // Save text messages to be viewable on the web. let messageText = message.getText()